activisthandbook/activisthandbook/articles/join.md

 aside: false
 ---

 **Humanity is not on the right track.
 We are destroying our planet.
 Democratic and human rights are being threatened.
 And the rich are fueling the fire.
+It's time to act.**

-So let's learn how to bring about change.
-Join our campaign and help us train 350 million activists.**
+Let's learn how to bring about change.
+Join our campaign and help us train 350 million activists:

 <action-button buttonanchor="primary-action" buttonlabel="Join our campaign"></action-button>